Broadway Federal Bank: History

-Loan Officer Kickback Scandal
+Loan officer kickback scandal

 In 2014, a former Broadway Federal Bank loan officer pled guilty in a scheme to receive kickbacks from brokers for processing unqualified church mortgage applications.
 Broadway would normally pay a discount rebate to brokers who brought loans to the bank.
 From 2007 to 2010, he "demanded from the brokers that all or part of that rebate amount be paid to him."
 According to the Department of Justice, the scheme netted the loan officer $350,000, and caused losses to the bank of at least $4.2 million.
 However, after the officer's sentencing in 2016, the bank's CEO revealed that $90M church loans were originated by the loan officer, many of which were fraudulent, and could have caused losses as high as $30 million.

 The bank stopped processing church loans in 2010, and subsequently has reduced the portfolio of its mortgages to churches to a small percentage of its assets.

 Due in part of the losses incurred by the bad loans, the bank received a $15 million loan from the Troubled Asset Relief Program (TARP), which the Treasury Department converted into shares of the bank's stock in 2013, making it the largest single shareholder until 2020.

-Attempted Hostile Takeover
+Attempted hostile takeover

 In February 2020, Steven A. Sugarman, the former CEO of Banc of California, attempted to take over Broadway Federal with an unsolicited bid.
 He had previously purchased the remaining portfolio of Broadway's stock from the Treasury Department under his business Sugarman Enterprises, and assigned it to his subsidiary business The Capital Corps LLC, making him the bank's biggest shareholder, with 1.8 million (9.6%) of the outstanding stock.

 On June 19 (Juneteenth), 2020 due to increased interest and online activism promoting black businesses, the stock price of the bank went up over 300%, to a historic high of $7.23.
 Afterwards, Sugarman revealed that he would no longer pursue a buy-out, after selling his entire stake in the bank for an average of $2.59 per share.

 Merger with City First Bank

 On August 26, 2020, Broadway Financial Corp announced it would be combining with CFBanc Corporation, based in Washington, DC in a "transformational merger of equals" which would create the largest Black-led Minority Depository Institution in the US, with over $1B in assets.
 The merger was unanimously approved by the Boards of both banks, and expected to be completed during the first quarter of 2021.
 The combined bank would keep the current bi-coastal headquarters, with an aim to expand into other urban regions.

-CFBanc's current President and CEO Brian E. Argrett will take over the reigns as CEO of the merged institution, with Broadway's CEO, Wayne-Kent Bradshaw serving as the new Chairman of the Board of Directors.
+CFBanc's current President and CEO Brian E. Argrett will take over the reins as CEO of the merged institution, with Broadway's CEO, Wayne-Kent Bradshaw serving as the new Chairman of the Board of Directors.